 Taking a page from Columbia and their “Omni-Heat” they use a similar technology that reflects heat back to your feet keeping them warm on those freezing Jan-Feb days.

-The Highline’s are a well designed boot and it will serve most snowboarders quite well and among the best all mountain snowboard boots your going to find, especially in its price range.
+The Highline’s are a well designed boot and it will serve most snowboarders quite well and among the best all mountain snowboard boots your going to find, that won’t break the bank!

 With a medium flex rating these are meant for beginner to intermediate riders that have that “broken in” feel right out of the box.